-Solden Ski Resort
+Solden

 Long a favourite of fun-seeking German-speakers with powerful ski legs and drinking arms to match, Sölden has two glaciers and multiple peaks above 3,000m, guaranteeing year-round skiing.
 The Ötztal Super Skipass and bus connections to Obergurgl further enhance its appeal.

-For a start it’s high enough to be snowsure.
+For a start, Solden is high enough to be snowsure.
 The main resort is located at only 1377m (Hochsolden the satellite resort up the mountain is significantly higher at 2090m), but the ridge between the Rettenbach and Tiefenbach glaciers is over 3000m high and there is skiing on both sides, as well as at Schwarzkogl (3020m) and Gaislachkogl (3060m).
 Some spectacular observation points have been built so even non-skiers can appreciate the high mountain views, but for skiers the main benefit is in the quality of the snow.
 No wonder that the World Cup ski races start here as early as October.

 Solden Pros & Cons